This post may contain affiliate links. Please read my disclaimer for more info.

 Why You May Have Different Credit Scores at Each Bureau

 This is a common question I get: “Why is my score 650 at Equifax and 700 at TransUnion?”
-The simple answer is because they are different bureaus and thus are given different information from lenders.
+The simple answer is that they are different bureaus and thus are given different information from lenders.
 You see, lenders in Canada only have to be a member at one of the bureaus, not both.

 For example, Lending Company A may only report information about you to Equifax, and Lending Company B may only report information about you to TransUnion.
 Equifax and TransUnion do not share information, which is why you need to check your scores at both bureaus.
 I know, it’s annoying but that’s just how the current system is set up.